Posts filed under 'Brain'

 July 21st, 2017

-A brain bleed is another phrase for a brain hemorrhage and it is a type of stroke that occurs when an artery in a person’s brain bursts, which creates a bleeding throughout surrounding cranial tissues.
+A brain bleed is a type of stroke that occurs when an artery in a person’s brain bursts and causes bleeding throughout the surrounding cranial tissues.

-Brain bleeds are a very serious issue and they can occur just about anywhere within your cranial cavity.
+Brain bleeds can be incredibly dangerous and they can occur just about anywhere within your cranial cavity.
 Here are some of the condition’s main causes:

 - The most common way that brain bleeds occur is through an injury or some form of physical head trauma.